TelemetryDeck/docs/articles/invite-members-to-organization.md

 ---
-title: How to Invite Members to Your Organization
+title: How to invite members to your organization
 tags:
   - beginner
   - how-to